nds-org/developer-tutorial/example-3-owncloud/README.md

 2. You should now see "ownCloud" listed with the other services.
 3. Click the **+** button beside "ownCloud" and step through the wizard to configure ownCloud:
   * Choose a name your stack appropriately and click **Next**.
-  * You will be given the option to select MySQL, but do not select it just yet.
+  * You will be given the option to select MySQL, but do not select it.
+Click **Next**.
   * Choose a size to use for the volume that will attach to this service.
-    * You will be asked to reuse any detached volumes for this service, if any such volumes exist.
+    * If previous volumes matching this service exist, and are not currently attached to another service, the wizard will offer to reuse them.
   * Confirm that your stack looks correct and click **Confirm**
   * You will see your new "ownCloud" stack appear in the **Stacks** tab of the UI
 4. Click the name of the stack to expand the accordion and show a more fine-grained status.